QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

 The VM will shutdown after the installer completes the extraction of Windows installation files.
-Itís a good idea to clone the VM now (eg. ``qvm-clone win7new win7newbkp1``).
+It‚Äôs a good idea to clone the VM now (eg. ``qvm-clone win7new win7newbkp1``).
 Then, (re)start the VM with ``qvm-start win7new``.

-The second part of Windowsí installer should then be able to complete successfully.
+The second part of Windows‚Äô installer should then be able to complete successfully.
 You may then perform the following post-install steps:

-Decrease the VMís memory to a more reasonable value (memory balancing on Windows is unstable so keep ``memory`` equal to ``maxmen``).
+Decrease the VM‚Äôs memory to a more reasonable value (memory balancing on Windows is unstable so keep ``memory`` equal to ``maxmen``).

 .. code:: console